jakebayliss/jpfitness/app/content/week1-welcome.md

 Comprehensive exercise guidance is provided in the Tutorial Video for each workout, additional description is provided in the side bar next to the video.

-Finally, if you need help understanding anything, want my assistance or personalised advice then feel free to message me on Instagram.
-Make sure to include FITNESS PROGRAM as the first two words so I see your DM!
+Finally, if you need help understanding anything, want my assistance or personalised advice then feel free to email me: painefit@gmail.com, make sure the subject is 'FITNESS PROGRAM' and I'll reply as quickly as I can!

-Ok - now the boring stuff's out of the way - let's gym!!

 <details>
 <summary><b>Diet</b></summary